ak2hr/Smart-Cities-Sensor/Capstone/Database/README.md

 use cases.
 In the future it may be nice for the database to be hosted on the internet.

+Consideration for the relational database design and the enitity relationship diagram can be found in the Database Design Pros/Cons PDF.

 ### datetimeconversion.py

-This code reads the flooddata.csv and converts its current fromat to datetime format.
+This script reads the flooddata.csv and converts its current fromat to datetime format.
 This is necessary because the database needs a standardized format for time to allow for future analysis on time series data.
-Datetime format is the most widley used
+Datetime format is the most widley used for timeseries data.

+Once the event date is converted to date time, it can either be exported as another csv or continued to be used as a Pandas python dataframe for the stacking.py script.